What is Deep Vein Thrombosis (DVT)?

 The affected calf or thigh where the clot is located can swell beyond its normal size.
 If the clot is in the pelvic region or just above where the veins split to supply each leg then the swelling could be in both legs.
 (4)

 The limb concerned can feel painful or uncomfortable, which might feel worse when walking or standing.
-It could also feel like cramps or an ache deep in the leg accompanied by soreness.
+It could also feel like muscle cramps or an ache deep in the leg accompanied by soreness.
 The leg might also feel “heavy”.
 (5)

 As well as swelling, water retention can be noticeable and the affected leg will be puffy, plus the skin will also appear stretched.
 When pressure is applied it will cause an indent that takes a short while to return to normal (pitting edema).
 (8)